The Face of Tomorrow:

 Our founding fathers captured this tension in our national motto, E Pluribus Unum — from the many, one.
 It's the great paradox of America: what we have in common is diversity.
 When the founders laid out America's first principles two hundred years ago, they took inspiration from the Iroquois Indian Confederacy.
 The Indian tribes modelled this principle of unity in diversity by retaining their individuality while at the same time belonging to a common network in the name of progress and mutual protection.

-As we look to the 21st century, we are faced with the very same challenge: how do we recognize our fundamental unity without brushing aside the important differences that make us separate and distinct?
+As we look to the future, we are faced with the very same challenge: how do we recognize our fundamental unity without brushing aside the important differences that make us separate and distinct?

 One way to do this was suggested to me by philosopher Barbara Marx Hubbard.
 She feels that an enlightened society ought to ask each group or culture to contribute what it considers its unique gift.
 "Make uniqueness a blessing," as she put it.
 If we were to do this, in very short order people would cease to speak of themselves as blacks or whites or straights or gays or Buddhists or Christians.
 Instead, they would begin to speak of themselves as individuals — as ethnicities and denominations of one.
 People would no longer want to be lumped together in groups, except to the extent that they share a common vision.

 It's not as far-fetched as it sounds.
 We find this same principle at work in sports teams, business groups and community organizations.
 As any good leader knows, group success hinges on making the best use of people's unique talents and abilities.

 In 1782 Crevecoeur famously observed that in America "individuals of all nations are melted into a new race."
 The question then as now is, will the obliteration of certain distinctions mean the obliteration of identity itself?

 I don't think so.
 I look upon the hybridization of America as a source of great promise.
 The future belongs to the mestizo, the person who straddles many different worlds and can help explain them to each other.